SSCHAcode/sschacode.github.io/Tutorials/tutorial_spectral.md

 frequencies that we have already calculated in PbTe.SSCHA.dyn#q and PbTe.Hessian.dyn#q.

 Up to now, we have not really used the Fourier interpolation ( the **q** and the __k__ grid points are commensurate with the supercell calculation) and, as a matter of fact, the centering+ASR imposition was not necessary.
 However, we can now compute the Hessian dynamical matrices and frequencies along a generic path, integrating on an arbitrary finer grid.
 We consider the path $X-\Gamma-X$ in the *"XGX_path.dat"* file and we integrate on a $20\times 20\times 20$ grid (the path in *"XGX_path.dat"* is made of 1000 points.
-To speed up the calculations a path with less points can be used).S
+To speed up the calculations a path with less points can be used).

 ```python